Modena

 2010 Restoration

 Its most recent restoration was in 2010.
 Here, the fresco’s original colors, such as the blue and gold leaf, are once again boldly visible.
 Furthermore, the restored & historic maple shelving housed numerous pharmaceutical volumes.
-Also, they held more than a hundred majolica containers, and bronze and marble mortars.
+Also, they held more than a hundred majolica containers and bronze and marble mortars.
 Unfortunately, the massive paintings, however, have been removed.

 Typical Foods of Modena, Italy